-If you have chosen Banff for your honeymoon you have made a good choice.
-Without sand and warm beaches, it may not seem like the honeymoon destination you have pictured, but there are so many amazing mountains, lakes, and endless nature here you won’t regret it here.
+If you have chosen Banff for your honeymoon, you have made a good choice.
+It may not seem like the honeymoon destination you have pictured without sand and warm beaches, but there are so many amazing mountains, lakes, and endless nature here you won’t regret it here.

-While there isn’t a blue ocean there are plenty of turquoise-blue glacier-fed lakes and tons of hiking trails.
+While there isn’t a blue ocean, there are plenty of turquoise-blue glacier-fed lakes and many hiking trails.
 Here’s how to enjoy a Banff honeymoon properly!

-That depends on if you want a winter honeymoon or a summer honeymoon.
-If you are seeking a honeymoon filled with fluffy snow and frosted mountains you should honeymoon in Banff between December and February – though you’ll want to dress warmly.
+That depends on if you want a winter Banff honeymoon or a summer Banff honeymoon.
+If you are seeking a honeymoon filled with fluffy snow and frosted mountains, you should honeymoon in Banff between December and February – though you’ll want to dress warmly.

-If you are seeking a summer in the mountains kind of honeymoon plan on traveling to Banff between late June and September.
+If you seek a summer in the mountains kind of honeymoon, plan to travel to Banff between late June and September.
 For a honeymoon in the fall, with golden larch leaves all around you, the last two weeks of September will be your best bet for getting those fall vibes.

 Banff Springs Hotel

 The first being the Banff Springs Hotel.
 None of the luxury hotels in Banff National Park are more iconic than the long-standing Banff Springs Hotel.

 When you glimpse this grand landmark for the first time, you’ll see why it’s known as The Castle of the Rockies.
 The hotel has seen guests from all over the world for more than 100 years.